bradfa/bradfa.github.io/_posts/2016-04-15-backups-with-bup.md

 my Yubikey NEO to do the encryption so as to avoid storing a plaintext luks key on my disk).

-But regardless, here's my exact steps for getting started with dup:
+But regardless, here's my exact steps for getting started with bup:

 1. Mount hard disk to /mnt/usb (you are strongly encouraged to use luks encryption on this disk!)